10 of the Best Things to Do at Xcaret

 With so many options available, you’ll find plenty of exciting things to do at Xcaret to keep your itinerary full!

-After watching all these incredible animals, I was very hungry after having walked so much.
-One thing I must tell you, bring comfortable shoes and be prepared to walk, since the park is very large and the distances between one spot and the next can be daunting.
-My sense of smell picked up on. stonglsome roasted garlic, or something alike, so I decided to follow it.
-Since my Xcaret pass included a buffet meal, I decided to check out the closest restaurant, and boy-oh-boy!
-I was ready for what was next.
+After watching all these incredible animals, I was famished after having walked so much.
+One thing I must tell you: bring comfortable shoes and be prepared to walk, since the park is huge and the distances between one spot and the next can be daunting.

-Roast beef, pizza, pasta, sushi, a luscious salad bar with all kinds of cheeses and greens, aguas frescas of the seasonal fruits and Mexican dishes full of delicious aromas and all kinds of wonders were awaiting for me at the Oaxaca restaurant.
-Needless to say, the quality of the food was impeccable, the staff was very attentive and my favorite part?
-The desserts of course!
-Tiny cupcakes a nd jello made me smile, and I even got an ice cream cone to go, it was truly wonderful.
+Roast beef, pizza, pasta, sushi, a luscious salad bar with all kinds of cheeses and greens, aguas frescas of the seasonal fruits, and Mexican dishes full of delicious aromas and all kinds of wonders were awaiting me at the Oaxaca restaurant.

 Each restaurant offers a different variety, so there’s one if you prefer seafood over an international buffet, but I guarantee it will leave you with a full, happy belly.
-If you come to the park and don’t buy the Xcaret plus ticket, you can also find high quality foods at the snack bars and cafeterias around the main roads.
+If you come to the park and don’t buy the Xcaret plus ticket, you can also find high-quality foods at the snack bars and cafeterias around the main roads.

 6. Owl’s Show: THE Thing to do at Xcaret to show You Mayan Tradition

-There are several shows you can watch at Xcaret, the one you absolutely cannot miss is the Xcaret Mexico Espectacular which starts at seven o’clock at the main road, on the Gran Tlachco.
-However, if you get a chance to be at the White Route again, in Pueblo Maya, at exactly 4:30 pm you will see some people looking for a place to sit near the stairs and a small stage with some drums and incense.
+However, if you get a chance to be at the White Route again, in Pueblo Maya, at exactly 4:30 pm you will see some people searching for a place to sit near the stairs and a small stage with some drums and incense.

 7. Turtles, Big and Small